paulfioravanti/plover-q-and-a/examples/README.md

 |`"clerk"`         |The Clerk          |`THE CLERK`                    |
 |`"bailiff"`       |The Bailiff        |`THE BAILIFF`                  |

-Each speaker has formatting that goes either side of the speaker name.
-You can find these values under the `"formatting"` key inside the `"speaker"`:
+Each speaker has formatting that goes either side of the speaker name:

 | Key      | Meaning            | Default Value                |
 |:---------|:-------------------|:-----------------------------|